vtu-datatools/rrchackathon/README.md

 </ul>

 <h3>Instructions:</h3>
-<p>1) This Project is meant to be completed during the Hackathon Event, but eager participants may begin their entries beforehand.</p>
+<p>1) This Project is meant to be completed during the Hackathon Event, but eager participants may begin get started beforehand.</p>
 <p>2) This repository is meant as a collective starting point.
 It currently contains an empty Ruby on Rails project for us to build from.</p>
 <p>3) It is not mandatory that Ruby on Rails be used for this project.
-If you perfer to use Python and Django or any other frameworks, go for it.</p>
+If you perfer to use Python and Django or any other frameworks go for it, but your work may not be included in the final project.</p>
 <p>4) As described in the Goals, the finished project is expected to:
 	<ul>
 		<li> Scrape rental data from popular rental websites(eg. www.craigslist.com)</li>